Glucose Goddess hacks: 10 easy-to-implement tips

 Clothes over carbs

-Pairing carbohydrates with protein, fat, or fiber is like giving them a companion that moderates their effect on your blood sugar.
-This combination approach is key to slowing down the absorption of glucose into your bloodstream.
+Pairing carbohydrates with protein, fat, or fibre is like giving them a companion that moderates their effect on your blood sugar.

 When you eat carbs alone, they’re typically digested quickly, leading to that all-too-familiar sugar rush and subsequent crash.
-But when you ‘clothe’ these carbs with other nutrients, you’re essentially creating a time-release system for glucose.

 Proteins and fats take longer to digest, which means the glucose from any accompanying carbohydrates also enters your bloodstream more gradually.